- 1. Do market research and compile a solid business plan

 - 9. Set up pickup and delivery options

-We’ll show you how to start a quick service restaurant, from the research phase to the marketing phase and everything in between.
+Below, we’ll show you how to start a quick service restaurant, from the research phase to the marketing phase and everything in between.
 Let’s dive in!

 What Is a Quick Service Restaurant?